Northeast Chemical Company

 PRPs lead site investigation and cleanup activities, with oversight provided by EPA and NCDENR.

 Site Cleanup Plan

-On April 15, 2002, the potentially responsible parties (PRPs) voluntarily signed an Administrative Order with EPA, in which they agreed to conduct an Engineering Evaluation/Cost Analysis at the site.
-The purpose of the study was to evaluate the nature and extent of contamination at the site, and determine the potential risks to public health and the environment caused by the release or threatened release of contamination from the site.
+In 2002, the site’s PRPs voluntarily entered into a legal agreement to conduct an engineering evaluation/cost analysis to fully investigate site-related contamination and determine potential risks to public health and the environment caused by the release or threatened release of contamination from the site.